NekoMichi/DinguxSaveSync/README.md

 - Export - Allows saves on the host device to be written directly to the system card of another device.
 In order to do this, take the system card from slot-1 of the receiving device and insert it into slot-2 of the source device.
 - Import - Allows saves on the system card of another device to be directly written to the host device.
 In order to do this, take the system card from slot-1 of the source device and insert it into slot-2 of the host device.
 - Direct sync - If the card in slot-2 is the system card from another OpenDingux device, this option will attempt to sync saves with it directly.
+- Compare - If the card in slot-2 is the system card from another OpenDingux device, this option will compare the differences between save files stored in the system and the SD card.
+A report will be saved to ~/log.

 For example, if you want to clone saves from your device onto a second device, eject the card in slot-1 of the second device, insert it into slot-2 of the host device, and then run Advanced > Export.